Durdraw!

 --16color Try 16 color mode

--b, --blackbg Use a black background color instead of terminal
+-b, --blackbg Use a black background color instead of terminal default

 -W WIDTH, --width WIDTH